Trying to figure out how to prevent or stop voles from eating the plants in your garden? Read on to learn how!

 Who knows, maybe the technology has advanced since then – or they’ll work for your particular species of rodents.
 We just can’t advise using them given our previous experience.

 If you’re just about to break ground on your new raised garden beds, then you’re in luck!
-With one simple design addition, you can vole-proof your raised garden beds using 1/2″ – 1/4″ hardware cloth.
+With two simple design additions, you can vole-proof your raised garden beds by:

-How to protect your fruit trees from voles
+2. How to protect your fruit and nut trees from voles

 After having voles eat the roots and kill some of our fruit trees, we’ve learned from our mistakes.
 When planting new fruit trees, do the following to prevent voles from damaging or killing your trees: